 Comparison shop: cast a wide net, but read the fine print

 When you’re looking for a checking account, look at as many options as you have time for, then narrow it down from there.
 Don’t pick the first product you see, and don’t trust recommendations from just one source.
 Just because a bank shows up first on Google or gets a positive mention in a blog post isn’t a guarantee that they’re the best.
-Good marketing doesn’t equal good products, and might even be covering up some unfavorable conditions hiding in the fine print.
+Good marketing doesn’t equal good products, and might even be covering up some unfavorable terms, hiding them in the fine print.
 Before you settle on an account, make sure you’re really getting the best deal.

 Since there are so many options available now, looking through all of them and deciding on the best one can be a time-consuming process.